GSA-TTS/touchpoints-site/faq.md

         </div>
       </div>

-      <h3 id="how-will-the-feedback-collected-be-used">How will the feedback collected be used?</h3>
+      <h3 id="how-will-the-feedback-collected-be-used">How will feedback collected be used?</h3>

       <p>
         Government agencies participating in the program may use feedback to improve how they deliver their services.